source-academy/general/educator/game/README.md

 ##### `navigate_to_assessment(number)`

 Opens a assessment (or minigame) in another tab based on the unique string "number" provided.
+A "number" usually takes the form "an" or "ana" (e.g. "S1" for Path 1 and "M1A" for Mission 1A), assigned by course instructors.
+Please liase with the course instructors or your supervisor to get or assign a unique "number".

 ***